xxorde/pgglaskugel/README.md

-  basebackup  Creates a new basebackup from the database cleanup     Deletes backups and WAL files enforcing an retention policy fetch       Fetches a given WAL file ls          Shows existing backups restore     Restore an existing backup to a given location setup       Setup PostgreSQL and needed directories. tutor       A small tutorial to demonstrate the usage version     Shows the version you are using
+  basebackup  Creates a new basebackup from the database cleanup     Deletes backups and WAL files enforcing an retention policy fetch       Fetches a given WAL file genman      Generate man page for pgGlaskugel help        Help about any command ls          Shows existing backups lswal       Show all WAL files in archive restore     Restore an existing backup to a given location setup       Setup PostgreSQL and needed directories. tutor       A small tutorial to demonstrate the usage version     Shows the version of pgGlaskugel you are using

 Flags:
-      --archive_to string           WAL destination (file|s3) (default "file") --archivedir string           Dir where the backups go (default "/var/lib/postgresql/backup/pgglaskugel") --backup_to string            Backup destination (file|s3) (default "file") --config string               Config file
+      --archive_to string           WAL destination (file|s3) (default "file") --archivedir string           Dir where the backups (default "/var/lib/postgresql/backup/pgglaskugel") --backup_to string            Backup destination (file|s3) (default "file") --cluster_name string         Name of the cluster, used in backup name (default "kerrigan") --config string               Config file
       --connection string           Connection string to connect to the database (default "host=/var/run/postgresql user=postgres dbname=postgres")
-      --debug                       Enable debug mode, to increase verbosity --encrypt                     Enable encryption for S3 storage -j, --jobs int                    The number of jobs to run parallel, default depends on cores  (default 4) --json                        Generate output as JSON
+      --debug                       Enable debug mode to increase verbosity --encrypt                     Enable encryption for S3 storage -j, --jobs int                    The number of jobs to run parallel. default depends on cores  (default 4) --json                        Generate output as JSON
       --path_to_basebackup string   Path to the basebackup command (default "/usr/bin/pg_basebackup") --path_to_gpg string          Path to the gpg command (default "/usr/bin/gpg")